-Editing a cross-reference link text will change the cross-reference link text type to custom.
-This text can no longer be updated using the Cross Reference - Update contextual menu or the Cross-reference button in the Insert ribbon.
+Editing a cross-reference link text changes the cross-reference link text type to custom.
+This text can no longer be updated using the Cross Reference - Update contextual menu or the Cross-reference button in the Insert Ribbon.

 About cross-references and embedded Word documents